 The University campus is a pleasant 20 minute walk from Leeds city station.
-Just follow the directions below and you'll be with us in no time at all: Come out of the station into City square; with the Queens Hotel behind you, walk straight up Park Row.
+Just follow the directions below and you'll be with us in no time at all.
+Come out of the station into City square, with the Queens Hotel behind you and walk straight up Park Row.
 Continue up Park Row until the first major junction.
 Cross straight over The Headrow and continue up Cookridge Street.
 At the next set of lights go straight on passing Millennium Square on your left and Leeds City Museum on your right.

 Turn left on to Woodhouse Lane, a busy main road.
 You'll pass Leeds Metropolitan University on your left and our University campus begins in another 50 metres or so, on your left.
 To reach the Parkinson building, carry on up Woodhouse Lane to the clocktower building.
 You'll be able to look at a map of campus there and plan where to go next.
 You can also find directions from walkit.com.

 If you are using satellite navigation our address details for the main entrance to our site are:

 (street listing can appear as Cavendish Road on some navigation systems)

 Leeds is linked to the M1 and M62.
 Parking on campus is limited, and we are also committed to reducing our carbon emissions, so we encourage staff and visitors to walk or cycle where possible.

 Parking is available on campus on a first come, first served basis, and the charge is £5.00, but you can ask the department you're visiting to book a space and pay for you in advance.
 (Please note, this does not apply to open days.
 Visit the open day website for more information).
 Please come to the main entrance by the Parkinson Building.
 Plan your route on the AA website.